stockmouton/stockmouton.github.io/articles/inflation.md

 I've been lurking in the [Reddit r/options](https://www.reddit.com/r/options/) lately and I stumbled upon this [post](https://www.reddit.com/r/options/comments/m4ffmx/long_commodities_short_bonds_protection_against/) predicting doomsday, hyperinflation, the crash of the bond market and subsequently, the stock market.

 I don't know if thoses hypotheses hold or not.
 But I saw an opportunity to fill some holes in my knowledge about what would trigger this doomsday crash.
-So, I decided to explore the subject and write a quick recap about this hyperinflation thing and why it matters.
+So, I decided to explore the subject and write a quick primer about this inflation thing and why it matters.

 It is in no way state-of-the-art thinking nor perfectly accurate.
 The devil always hides in the details and this is not the aim of this post.
 On top of that, it took me quite a while to do the research, learn and finally write this piece.
 If it feels like you would have rather read it a month ago, I feel you my friend, I do too...